What Practitioners Need to Know about POTS

 Finding good care is not easy for patients.
 50% of patients travel more than 100 miles for care by a cardiologist or neurologist.
 Before I had many POTS referrals, I saw a new POTS patient every 3-4 months.
 At that rate, the average cardiologist or neurologist will see over 100 POTS patients in their career.

 POTS is a neurological disorder.
 As practitioners, we need to understand the condition so that we can appropriate diagnose and treat our patients.
 Physicians need to be able to treat the orthostatic intolerance and tachycardia that are hallmarks of POTS.
-If you suspect POTS and have an abnormal standing test you can refer to an electrophysiologist or treat it yourself.
-Electrophysiologists have traditionally been the POTS experts in cardiology because they invented the tilt test where POTS was usually diagnosed.
+If you suspect POTS and the patient has an abnormal standing test you can refer to a general cardiologist, cardiac electrophysiologist, or a neurologist.
+Electrophysiologists have traditionally been hailed as the POTS experts.
 However, general cardiology and neurology needs to handle some of the burden.
 It requires some practice, but skill can be gained quickly.

 Consider POTS when your patient is under age 50 and presents with